simonjantsch/switss/docs/source/index.rst

 Rendering of DTMCs and MDPs
 ===========================

-In order to make plotting DTMCs and MDPs more customizable, SWITSS implements a `.digraph`-method on DTMCs and MDPs which returns
-`graphviz.Digraph` instances (see `here <https://www.graphviz.org/doc/info/attrs.html>`_).
-Changing default behaviour can be obtained by specifying functions that return graphviz attribute settings for nodes and edges:
+Plotting DTMCs and MDPs is highly customizable.
+SWITSS implements a `.digraph`-method on DTMCs and MDPs which returns `graphviz.Digraph` instances (see `here <https://www.graphviz.org/doc/info/attrs.html>`_).
+The default behaviour can be changed by specifying functions that return graphviz attribute settings for nodes and edges:

 .. code-block::